singhkunal2050/singhkunal2050v2/src/blog/building-a-blog-publisher-mcp-server-automate-your-content-workflow-with-claude.md

 ---
 title: Building a Blog Publisher MCP Server to Automate Your Content Workflow with Claude
+author: Kunal Singh
 description: Learn how to build a custom MCP server that lets Claude publish and manage blog posts directly to your GitHub repository.
 Complete with source code and step-by-step setup instructions.
 tags:
   - MCP
   - Claude